10 Best Data Cleansing Software Tools

 • API and MCP access so data is available wherever teams work

-• GTM Context Layer that connects accounts, contacts, engagements, signals, and AI artifacts into a single structure
+• GTM Context Graph that connects accounts, contacts, engagements, signals, and behavioral data into a unified intelligence layer that reasons across all of it

 2. OpenRefine